 You will never be able to intellectually process your emotions, this is impossible.
 It’s like trying to digest food with your heart – not possible.
 Of course, the heart helps the process by pumping blood to the gut so it can have the energy and oxygen to function but it can’t actually process the food itself.

 The mind or the intellectual part of the approach is what initiates the process, in my opinion, it always starts with the mind as you begin to question your blocks and limiting patterns.
 You question why you’re stuck in patterns, you reflect or ponder on your decisions, behaviors and the root cause of your blocks…

 But truly processing traumatic experiences requires you to feel your emotions, end of story.
 You can intellectualize and justify all you want all you are doing is adding more layers of denial around the emotional wound and creating one big “onion layer” which later on you will have to work through ONE BY ONE!!!

-3. Exagerated Detachment (Or Depersonalization Derealizaion Disorder DPD)
+3. Exaggerated Detachment (Or Depersonalization Derealization Disorder DPD)

 Very often in the moment of trauma, your soul leaves the body.
 You do this in order to protect yourself to some extent and avoid feeling the overwhelming physical, mental and emotional pain inside your body.
 You disassociate yourself from your body in order to cope at the moment of trauma.